-In this work we consider even a simpler situation of the wormhole with planar mouths instead of spherical ones.
-Namely, we cut out from the space two planar sections which we identify as in Fig. 2.
-Since we use flat planar sections, their identification is geometrically trivial.
-The whole curvature of the mouths is squeezed to the borders of the planar sections which can be understood as a kind of solid frames on which the traversable parts of the wormhole are spanned.
-To avoid a discussion of the wormhole boundary we assume that the planar sections are much larger than the scales of our experiments.
-As idealization, we consider the mouths of our wormhole to be two half-planes which form an angle γ with a common boundary line, called the axis.
+whole curvature of the mouths is squeezed to the borders of the planar sections, which can be understood as a kind of solid frames on which the traversable parts of the wormhole are spanned.
+To avoid a discussion of the wormhole boundary, we assume that the planar sections are much larger than the scales of our experiments.
+As idealization, we consider the mouths of our wormhole to be two halfplanes which form an angle γ with a common boundary line, called the axis.

 If we identify these half-planes (first, say, at the same moment of time), the space between them becomes a locally Euclidean space with a conical singularity localized on the axis.
-Indeed, if we restrict ourselves to the two dimensional picture and ignore the direction parallel to the axis, our space forms a cone with the angle γ around the vertex.
+Indeed, if we restrict ourselves to the two-dimensional picture and ignore the direction parallel to the axis, our space forms a cone with the angle γ around the vertex.

-Of course, this is a over-idealized situation.
-We should keep in mind that the mouths of the wormhole are large but finite, so somewhere very far from the axis the conical part of the space ends and goes over to the full Euclidean space.
-But in most of our discussions we restrict ourselves only to the part of the space between the mouths of the wormhole.
+Of course, this is a overidealized situation.
+We should keep in mind that the mouths of the wormhole are large but finite, so somewhere very far from the axis, the conical part of the space ends and goes over to the full Euclidean space.
+But in most of our discussions, we restrict ourselves only to the part of the space between the mouths of the wormhole.
 We thus effectively work in the conical space with angle γ around the axis.

-Let us stress that in our construction the mouths of the wormhole are special and privileged.
+Let us stress that in our construction, the mouths of the wormhole are special and privileged.
 However, after enlarging them to the semi-infinite size and restricting ourselves only to the conical space between mouths, we can no longer localize the position of the mouths by local experiments.
-The geometry through the mouths is locally Euclidean as anywhere else.
+The geometry through the mouths is locally Euclidean, as it is anywhere else.
 We thus obtained a space which is axially symmetric with respect to the rotation around the axis (it has also translation symmetry along the axis and it is static).
 The position of the wormhole can be identified only on scales larger than the wormhole, from the surrounding globally Euclidean space.

 Finally, we assume that the angle $\gamma \in (\frac{\pi}{2}, \pi)$.
-Only for γ smaller than π , we obtain interesting situations when the straight trajectory of a free particle intersects itself.
-For $\gamma > \pi/2$ the straight trajectory intersects itself only once.
-The second condition is not a crucial assumption, it just simplifies the discussion.
+For γ smaller than π , we obtain interesting situations when the straight trajectory of a free particle intersects itself.
+For $\gamma > \pi/2$, the straight trajectory intersects itself only once.
+The second condition is not a crucial assumption; it just simplifies the discussion.

-Since we want to study a space with a time machine, we have to identify the mouths of the wormhole with a timeshift Δt .
-Of course, it destroys the standard causal structure of the non-relativistic spacetime (a clear distinction between future and past).
-Despite this, we will keep using and referring to the original notion of the simultaneity and to the global time of the surrounding space, which is, certainly, reasonable for small wormholes, but we admit, it can be slightly confusing and less founded in the idealized case considered below.
+Since we want to study a space with a time machine, we have to identify the mouths of the wormhole with a time shift Δt .
+Of course, it destroys the standard causal structure of the nonrelativistic spacetime (a clear distinction between future and past).
+Despite this, we will keep using and referring to the original notion of the simultaneity and to the global time of the surrounding space, which is, certainly, reasonable for small wormholes; however, we admit that it can be slightly confusing and less founded in the idealized case considered below.